 With the concentrations of salts in freshwater systems rising globally, the lab is interested in characterizing the ecological risk associated with salinity and salinization in Canadian surface waters.
 We are currently characterizing exposure levels, as well as identify possible sources and drivers of salinity in the Lake Winnipeg watershed, and have partnered with the Lake Winnipeg Community-Based Monitoring Network (LWCBMN) to engage citizen volunteers in collecting water samples from more than 130 sites.
-Additionally, we are conducting mesocosms experiment at the Prairie Wetland Research Facility to investigate the impacts of freshwater salinization on wild rice, zooplankton, emergent insects, and freshwater mussels.
+Additionally, we are conducting mesocosms experiment at the Prairie Wetland Research Facility to investigate the impacts of freshwater salinization on wild rice, zooplankton, emergent insects, and freshwater clams.

 New techniques to assess toxicity and contaminant exposure continue to be an area of ongoing research.
 We have contributed significantly to the creation of new passive samplers in the form of the diffusive gradients in thin films technique for organics (o-DGT), which has been deployed successfully in freshwater and marine systems, including the Arctic.
 Recently, we published on a new method to assess toxicity using an Arctic marine diatom, which should help better inform ecological risk assessments in the region.
 Ongoing work includes developing and validating lab assays with wild rice (Zizania palustris).